 But if you can’t, don’t let it worry you since there are much better hikes in Sedona to explore that are also close (I’ll show you which ones to look for).

-8 things to know before you hike Devils Bridge:
+8 things to know before you hike Devils Bridge trail:

-1) Absolutely start the hike as early as possible (most important):
+1) Start the Devil’s Bridge Sedona hike as early as possible (daybreak is ideal):

 - A filled up parking lot (waiting to find a spot or never getting one).